 Communications is essential

 Here’s why: People with more power who want to maintain the status quo intentionally weaponize made-up narratives against people with less power.
 These dangerous and politically motivated narratives paint places and groups of people with a broad-brush stroke.
-We’ve see examples of this in immigration with the Trump administrations Muslim Ban, in over policing of low-income communities and education, among other pressing issues.
 Over the years, these narratives accumulate and begin to mimic culture, which policymakers and the media cherry-pick and exploit to win elections and gain even more power.
 These narratives are racialized stories that leave people fearful; not to mention, they reinforce ideas that keep rights, resources, and recognition out of reach for most people.

 This is important because what we’re told and what we believe about people and places determines how we treat them—and those stories become woven into how we think and how we act.
 They determine how we vote and how we engage in the systems to which we are all bound.

 Social movements and the organizations that strengthen them are working vigorously to deconstruct harmful and politically-motivated narratives.
 In doing so, we are relocating people’s perception and casting doubt on the dominant culture, changing the way people understand one another and our place in society.